davidjb/davidjb.github.com/content/2016-12-21-create-macos-recovery-partition-without-reinstall.rst

 :category: Tech
 :tags: mac, macOS, recovery

-   **Note that this process worked for me on macOS Sierra (10.12).
-I give no warranties that this will work for you so backup first.**

 Restoring from a Time Machine backup - at least for me - won't furnish you with a Recovery partition.
 This is bad news because the only *official* way of getting a recovery partition is to reinstall macOS.
 This seems a little